 Finally, in other urban areas, such as Philadelphia, canoeing and kayaking is considered primary contact recreation in keeping with Pennsylvania and EPA authorities.
-"Direct contact recreation is also called "primary" contact recreation by state and federal authorities.
-As shown in the table below, primary contact recreation includes any activity that is likely to cause immersion in the water and includes jet skiing, swimming, kayaking, wading, and water skiing." (see www.phillyrivercast.org/nav\definition.aspx) In Washington, D.C., James Woodworth of NRDC mentioned in his paper "Balancing Bathers and Bacteria ..." that: "despite the swimming ban, and the current uses recognized by the regulatory body, ... the reality is that primary contact recreation, and other activities that pose high risk of exposure to bacteria contamination, including fishing, wading, rowing, kayaking, and swimming, do occur in or on the major water bodies ..." (www.epa.gov/waterscience/standards/uses/symposium/abstracts/woodworth.pdf)
+"Direct contact recreation is also called "primary" contact recreation by state and federal authorities. ... primary contact recreation includes any activity that is likely to cause immersion in the water and includes jet skiing, swimming, kayaking, wading, and water skiing."
+In Washington, D.C., James Woodworth of NRDC mentioned in his paper "Balancing Bathers and Bacteria ..." that: "despite the swimming ban, and the current uses recognized by the regulatory body, . . . the reality is that primary contact recreation, and other activities that pose high risk of exposure to bacteria contamination, including fishing, wading, rowing, kayaking, and swimming, do occur in or on the major water bodies . . ."
+10

-There is no doubt that both the Bronx and Harlem Rivers possess the underlined attributes that would qualify both for designation as "environmentally sensitive areas" under this broader definition.
+There is no doubt that both the Bronx and Harlem Rivers possess the attributes that would qualify both for designation as "environmentally sensitive areas" under traditional and broader this broader definitions.